 How long does the training take?

-The length of time it takes to complete the online course depends on your pace of study, but will take in the region of 6 hours for the OCQ(AHP) - CSO course.
+The length of time it takes to complete the online course depends on your pace of study but will take in the region of six hours for the OCQ(AHP) - CSO course.

 Authorisation by the APHA

-Once authorised as a CSO you will be required to work under the direction of a Certifying Officer, who will be an Official Veterinarian (OV) holding the OCQ(V) - PX (Product Exports) qualification or an Environmental Health Officer (EHO) duly appointed by a food authority in the UK and with relevant Food Law Code of Practice competence.
+Once authorised as a CSO you will be required to work under the direction of a Certifying Officer who will be an Official Veterinarian or a Food Competent Certifying Officer.

 Animal Health Paraprofessional training